Will Durst

-Will Durst (born on March 18, 1952) is an American political satirist.
-He has been called a modern mix of Mort Sahl and Will Rogers.
+Will Durst (born March 18, 1952) is an American political satirist.
+He has been likened to Mort Sahl and Will Rogers.

 Early life

 Durst was born in Milwaukee, Wisconsin.
 He went to 14 different schools before graduating from Waukesha South High School, in Waukesha, Wisconsin.
 He then attended Waukesha County Technical Institute, University of Wisconsin, Waukesha County Campus, Marquette University, and the University of Wisconsin- Milwaukee, but never graduated.